Making Musical Festivals a Seamless Experience

 Points of Friction

 The app was visually congested, had unclear information architecture, and often had buttons that led to blank screens.
-According to Bri, it felt “hard to navigate” and she imagined it “wouldn’t be fun to use during the actual festival”.
+According to users, it felt “hard to navigate” and “wouldn’t be fun to use during an actual festival”.

 - JOSH, 21